KyleRego/KyleRego.github.io/collections/_software_development_notes/anki-database-schema-notes.markdown

 # The collection.anki2 SQLite database

-Inspecting this SQLite database exported from my version of Anki (2.1.54) it is not very interesting.
+Inspecting this SQLite database exported from my version of Anki (2.1.54) is not very interesting.

 {% highlight sql %}
 sqlite> select name, sql from sqlite_master;